MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/fail-to-access-data-from-source-control-explorer.md

 _Original product version:_ &nbsp; Windows Server 2012 R2
 _Original KB number:_ &nbsp; 957969

-## RAPID PUBLISHING
+## Rapid publishing

-RAPID PUBLISHING ARTICLES PROVIDE INFORMATION DIRECTLY FROM WITHIN THE MICROSOFT SUPPORT ORGANIZATION.
-THE INFORMATION CONTAINED HEREIN IS CREATED IN RESPONSE TO EMERGING OR UNIQUE TOPICS, OR IS INTENDED SUPPLEMENT OTHER KNOWLEDGE BASE INFORMATION.
+Rapid publishing articles provide information directly from within the Microsoft support organization.
+The information contained herein is created in response to emerging or unique topics, or is intended supplement other knowledge base information.

 ## Action

 Create a Windows group in Active Directory (AD), and assign AD users to the group, then...

 1. Open Visual Studio as a TFS Administrator
-2. Open "Source Control Explorer"
+2. Open **Source Control Explorer**
-3. Right+click on a version control folder and select Properties
+3. Right-click on a version control folder and select Properties
 4. Click the Security tab on the Properties dialog
-5. Select the "Windows User or Group" option and click the Add button
+5. Select the **Windows User or Group** option and click the Add button
 6. Browse for the AD group; and attempt to add the group

 ## Result